EVerest/EVerest/docs/hardware/pionix_belay_box.rst

   activates the external antenna support.
 Running a flashed Yak without the WiFi antenna mounted can result in damage of the WiFi chip.

+**STEP 7: Finishing**

-(7) Disconnect the eMMC device, power off and unplug the "boot" jumper from the Yak board.
+Disconnect the eMMC device, power off and unplug the "boot" jumper from the Yak board.

 .. image:: img/yak-assembly-9.jpg